Segment Anything in 3D with Radiance Fields: Introduction

 \section{Introduction}

-The computer vision community has been pursuing a vision foundation model that can perform basic tasks (\textit{e.g.}, segmentation) in any scenario and for either 2D or 3D image data.
-Recently, the Segment Anything Model (SAM)~\cite{sam} emerged and attracted a lot of attention, due to its ability to segment anything in 2D images, but generalizing the ability of SAM to 3D scenes remains mostly uncovered.
-One may choose to replicate the pipeline of SAM to collect and semi-automatically annotate a large set of 3D scenes, but the costly burden seems unaffordable for most research groups.
+\IEEEPARstart{T}{he} computer vision community has been pursuing a vision foundation model that can perform basic tasks (\textit{e.g.}, segmentation) in any scenario.
+In these studies, the Segment Anything Model (SAM)~\cite{sam} stands out as a representative work, due to its ability to segment anything in 2D images.
+However, how to extend the ability of SAM to 3D scenes remains mostly uncovered.
+One may choose to replicate the pipeline of SAM to collect and semi-automatically annotate a large set of 3D scenes.
+Yet obtaining and annotating 3D data densely is much more complex than its 2D counterpart, making this data-driven approach impractical.

 We realize that an alternative and efficient solution lies in equipping the 2D foundation model (\textit{i.e.}, SAM) with 3D perception via a 3D representation model.
 In other words, there is no need to establish a 3D foundation model from scratch.
-However, there is a prerequisite: the 3D representation model shall be capable to render 2D views and register 2D segmentation results to the 3D scene.
-Thus, we use the Neural Radiance Fields (NeRF)~\cite{NeRF,dvgo,tensorf} as an off-the-shelf solution.
-NeRF is a family of algorithms that formulates each 3D scene into a deep neural network that serves as a 3D prior connecting multiple 2D views.
+We draw inspirations from radiance fields~\cite{NeRF,InstantNGP,dvgo,tensorf,mipnerf360,3dgs}, a set of novel 3D representations.
+Radiance fields act as a bridge to connect 2D multi-view images to the 3D world with the differentiable rendering technology.
+In this paper, we propose the integration of SAM with radiance fields to facilitate 3D segmentation.